 Key mission of Zhaga Consortium is to standardize interfaces of the LED luminaires in order to achieve interchangeability and interoperability.
-Launched in 2018, the standardized Zhaga (book 18) socket enables universal luminaire compatibility, allowing quick tool-free installation of a Zhaga controller on to a Zhaga certified street light luminaire of your choice.
+Launched in 2018, the standardized Zhaga (book 18) socket enables universal luminaire compatibility.

-Thanks to this universally accepted standard, specifiers and municipalities do not have to worry about the compatibility between a controller (OLC) and a streetlight fixture.
+- Thanks to this universally accepted standard, specifiers and municipalities do not have to worry about the compatibility between an outdoor lamp controller (OLC)/ motion sensor and a streetlight fixture.

-Plug & Play Intelligence for Smart, Future-Ready Street Lights
+Plug & Play Interface for Smart, Future-Ready Street Lights

 DALI Alliance (also known as DiiA, or Digital Illumination Interface Alliance) is an equally important standardization body that aims at improving the interoperability and functionalities of public lighting infrastructure.
 DiiA’s D4i DALI standard protocol for intelligent, IoT-ready street luminaires ensure excellent software compatibility between the OLC’s and the streetlight fixture.

-Furthermore, D4i certified drivers offer auxiliary power, which enables the lamp controller to work on clean protected DC power, instead of exposing the Zhaga OLC to direct grid AC power.
+Furthermore, D4i certified drivers offer auxiliary power (24V).
+This enables the lamp controller to work on clean protected DC power, instead of direct grid AC power.
 This, in turn, significantly improves the lifetime and reliability of a Zhaga OLC.